Resident Evil Outbreak Review Overview

 The Racoon City Incident That Started It All

-I still remember booting up Outbreak for the first time and immediately feeling thrown off in a way I couldn’t quite articulate back then.
-It didn’t play like the mainline games I thought I understood.
-It felt looser, more chaotic.
-At that age, I didn’t have the vocabulary to explain why, only that it gripped me in a different way.
-Resident Evil Outbreak wasn’t trying to make you feel like a lone action hero trapped in a horror movie, it wanted you to feel like just another person caught in the collapse of Raccoon City, scrambling alongside others who were just as scared and underprepared as you were.
+At that age, I didn’t have the vocabulary to explain why it gripped me in a different way.
+Now, I understand that Resident Evil Outbreak wasn’t trying to make you feel like a lone action hero trapped in a horror movie, it wanted you to feel like just another person caught in the collapse of Raccoon City, scrambling alongside others who were just as scared and underprepared as any civilian would be.

 Ordinary People In An Extraordinary City

-Each scenario has a character who serves as its canonical lead—Yoko Suzuki in Below Freezing Point, for example—but you’re never locked into that role.
+Each scenario has a character who serves as its canonical lead, but you’re never locked into that role.
 Any of the game’s eight playable characters can tackle any scenario.
-That roster includes Kevin Ryman the police officer, Mark Wilkins the security guard, George Hamilton the surgeon, Jim Chapman the subway conductor, David King the plumber, Yoko Suzuki the student, Alyssa Ashcroft the journalist, and Cindy Lennox the waitress.
-Their professions aren’t just flavor too, they subtly inform how each character interacts with the world and survives it.
+That roster includes Kevin Ryman the police officer, Mark Wilkins the security guard, George Hamilton the surgeon, Yoko Suzuki the student, Jim Chapman the subway conductor, David King the plumber, Alyssa Ashcroft the journalist, and Cindy Lennox the waitress.

 Survival Isn’t Solo Anymore